OnDeck VS Kabbage Comparison: Which Loan Is Better For Your Business?

 It depends on whether you’re talking about lines of credit or short-term loans.

-When it comes to limits for lines of credit, though, Kabbage comes out on top.
-This lender offers up to $250,000 to borrowers.
-With OnDeck, lines of credit are available up to $100,000.
+When it comes to limits for lines of credit, though, Kabbage comes out on top, offering up to $250,000 to borrowers.
+With OnDeck, lines of credit are available for up to $100,000.

 Which Lender Offers Less Expensive Loans?

 It’s not easy to make a 1:1 comparison on how expensive a loan will be because the cost can vary greatly from borrower to borrower.
 That said, the APR of Kabbage’s lines of credit will probably be lower for most customers than OnDeck’s.
 This also takes into consideration the supplemental fees OnDeck charges.

 OnDeck offers better repayment terms because there are more options for borrowers.
 For its term loans, repayment terms from three to 36 months are available.
 OnDeck’s lines of credit have repayment terms of up to 12 months, and payments are made weekly.